LAWN MOWER SAFETY

 - Operator attempts to unclog blades with hand or foot

-REMEMBER THE FOLLOWING SAFETY TIPS
+REMEMBER THE FOLLOWING TIPS While practicing lawn mower safety

 - Read your mower’s instruction manual before use